OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 - The add-in can still process the reported message even if the user navigates away from the selected message.
 - The buttons that appear in the preprocessing and post-processing dialogs aren't customizable.
 Additionally, the text and buttons in the timeout and ongoing report dialogs can't be modified.
-- The integrated spam reporting and [event-based activation](autolaunch.md) features must use the same runtime.
+- The integrated spam-reporting and [event-based activation](autolaunch.md) features must use the same runtime.
 Multiple runtimes aren't currently supported in Outlook.
 To learn more about runtimes, see [Runtimes in Office Add-ins](../testing/runtimes.md).

 ## See also